Project information

 Capita

-I've been involved in helping craft Capita's grant managment product from it's initial PoC all the way through to multiple bid responses and two client implementations working with central government departments.
+I was heavily involved in helping craft Capita's grant managment product Grantis from it's initial PoC all the way through to multiple bid responses and two client implementations working with central government departments.
 Grantis is a Salesforce platform product which has a GDS themed front end following best practice design patterns and adhering to accessibility standards, and a Saleforce custom back end interface which can be used for grant administration and reporting and dashboards.
 The combination of both provides a positive application experience with the ability of filtering applicants through an initial eligibility checker service and status updates within a customer portal after submission, and from a processing perspecive allows a customisable review back office process where automation can be used to reduce the amount of manual processing required to make a decision on a grant application.
 I became initially involved in this project as one of the founding members of the Digital Product team in the specialism of UX and later grew the team to ensure we had experts in the fields of User Research, Content Design and UX Design to ensure our client implementations followed service design standards and user centric design principles.
-We are continuously improving our product offering and iterating on further product features.

 Concept poster for Grantis